TomMD/cbbgp/README.md

 # CBBGP: Clone-Build-Bench-Graph-Push

-CBBGP is a script for pulling from one or more repositories, building, benchmarking, producing performance graphs, and pushing these results (SVG graphs included) to a repository with a hard-coded directory structure.
+CBBGP is a LINUX ONLY script for pulling from one or more repositories, building, benchmarking, producing performance graphs, and pushing these results (SVG graphs included) to a repository with a hard-coded directory structure.

 # Use